Rick00Kim/kururu-blog/content/about/index.en.md

 I worked for system engineer in Japan.

-I have been worked 3 years in develop team.
+I had been worked 3 years in develop team.

 I was implement web application; API, view and Batch application.
 Both using Java and Spring framework.

-And I'm current working in Operation team.
+And I was worked in Operation team.

-I mainly do support for Develop teams, server monitoring, writing script for automation and Release to production system.
+I mainly did support for Develop teams, server monitoring, writing script for automation and Release to production system.

 Because of my current work environment, I am comfortable working on Linux or Unix systems more than Windows system.